 What the model means for individuals

-Adams’ model says that when individuals perceive that they are not fairly rewarded for their contributions that they will feel a sense of distress.
+Adams’ Equity Theory of Motivation says that when individuals perceive that they are not fairly rewarded for their contributions that they will feel a sense of distress.
 From an individual’s perspective it’s therefore clear that equality and fairness are important.

 To ensure you don’t feel a sense of distress in the workplace you need to ensure that the reward you receive feels commensurate with the contributions you make to your organization.
 It’s often worth taking some time to think about this and, if things don’t feel fair to you, reflecting on how you’d like them to change.